jooolia/20231130_adminR_APIs_with_R_intro/README.md

 ## Overview

-This repository contains the code and presentation slides for the "API Talk with R" session.
+This repository contains the code and presentation slides for the "API Talk with R" session presented at the adminR autumn 2023 meetup (link).
 The talk is designed for R programmers who want to learn about interacting with APIs using the R programming language.

 ## Talk Contents